pcvishak/SubsetSelection_NAS/README.md

 |Cifar-10       |      S4       |    97.30 ± 0.12           | 1.08      |    10       |
 |Cifar-10       |     DARTS     |    97.30 ± 0.05           | 8.82      |    30       |

-If you are using our work, Please cite us:

-@inproceedings{prasad2022speeding,
-  title={Speeding up NAS with Adaptive Subset Selection}, author={Prasad, Vishak and White, Colin and Jain, Paarth and Nayak, Sibasis and Iyer, Rishabh K and Ramakrishnan, Ganesh}, booktitle={First Conference on Automated Machine Learning (Late-Breaking Workshop)}, year={2022}